rajdeeprath/red5-development-series/code-examples/server-side/red5-connection-examples/connection-statistics-demo/Readme.md

 ```

 You can connect to the application using a RTMP or RTSP (Android/IOS) or WebRTC (Red5Pro HTML5 SDK) type client.
 You can then broadcast / subscribe a stream for a few sconds and then close the client.
-The application will log out your conenctions details in the console.
+The application will log out your connection details in the console.